Samius1/SucceSaleS/docs/eop.md

 In a real life scenario, we would have declared all the specific environment data, as the database string connection.

 ## Log tool
+For logging porpouse, we have used the standard log that provides the .NET framework. .NET framework supports tons of different third-party loggins and have its own built-in ones.

+Since the default one is pretty stable, which actually uses dependency injection.
+We can read more about it in the [documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line).
+As we stated before, we can configure some of its properties from the appsettings.json.

+We did not add any special log because our microservice its a small one.
+We could have add some after any critical operation, one log at the beggining of each call to store information as the correlation id of the call.

+Logging slow-code calls could us help find out where we can improve the performance of our microservice.

 ## Final testing
 For the final testing, we are going to use